keizenx/nitro-fan-control/README.md

     - **Manual Mode**: Allows you to set a fixed percentage for fan speeds using the sliders.
 The master slider controls both fans, while individual sliders offer fine-grained control.
     - **Auto Mode**: Lets the NBFC service manage fan speeds automatically.
 The sliders will be disabled.
 - **Graph**: The temperature graph displays the history for the last 5, 15, or 30 minutes.
-- **Refresh**: The refresh button re-fetches the latest data from the fan service.

 ## License